rikblok/treehouse/content/research/notes/discounted_least_squares.md

 +++
 date = '2025-01-02T22:07:32-08:00'
 draft = false
-title = 'Blok (1997) Discounted Least Squares' summary = 'Discounted Least Squares Curve Fitting' weight = -19970720 bibFile = "bib-zotero-better-cson.json"
+title = 'Discounted Least Squares (1997)'
+summary = 'I recently wrote some code to make simple forecasts in a time series.
+I began to wonder if there was a way of steadily *discounting* the relevance of past data in a smoother and more natural way...' weight = -19970720 bibFile = "bib-zotero-better-cson.json"
 +++